23f3002777/TDS_Bootcamp_2026/Day-1.md

 - [x] I have a GitHub account and have created the `tds-bootcamp` repository

 --- After Day-1 ---
-I learnt the pipe command and how to install Linux with Ubuntu
+I learnt the pipe command and how to install Linux with Ubuntu.
 ---

-Feedback
+--- Feedback (Suggestions for the TDS Team) ---
 More background on why we need Linux.
+---

+---
+---